 In 2019, at a meeting of all partners in Cape Town (Link), we were able to develop a common concept and criteria for a database.
 For this, a model was worked out, which forms the basis for contributions to this database.
 The model structures the texts that the participating art teachers are writing.
 Access to the database should be free for everyone via this website “Exploring Visual Cultures”.

 Since then the project is constantly growing, also because more and more partners from other countries are collaborating.
-The database is the core, but more ideas emerged.
-For example, joint exhibitions, publications, series of lectures and our cooperation with documenta fifteen.
+The database is the core, but more activities emerged.
+For example, joint (virtual) exhibitions, bi- and trilateral projects, publications, conferences.

 EVC's Structure |